CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-A 5 oz total-release aerosol fogger: you lock the valve open, the can deploys its entire contents into a sealed cabin over the fog cycle, and the propellant-carried lemon fragrance distributes itself through the headliner, vents, and seat fabric that a pump spray would miss.
-The SDS lists only a carrier solvent, a pressurized propellant, and a solvent · the remaining 55·80% of the formula is a trade-secret fragrance package.
-There is no enzyme, no EPA-registered antimicrobial, and no molecular-binding active disclosed.
-The "eliminates odors" label claim is marketing; the mechanism is replacing the cabin smell with a lemon scent.
-Community evidence is split by odor type.
-The fogger works reasonably well on accessible biological odors: mouse urine in an enclosed truck cab, mold from an AC system, and light pet odors in an enclosed space are recurring positive use cases.
-It consistently fails on deeply embedded sources · tobacco smoke in headliner fabric and carpet backing, milk soaked into upholstery padding.
-Amazon's own spec lists a 3-day scent duration, and the community confirms it; embedded odors typically return within 1·5 days once the fragrance fades.
-The product has been available since 2009, and owner reception sits a notch below the category benchmark: a bimodal pattern where buyers who matched the right use case love it and buyers who tried it on embedded smoke are uniformly disappointed.
+A 5 oz total-release aerosol fogger: you lock the valve open, and the can deploys its entire contents into a sealed cabin over the fog cycle, so the propellant-carried lemon fragrance reaches into the headliner, vents, and seat fabric that a pump spray would miss.
+The formula listed on the SDS is a carrier solvent, a pressurized propellant, and a solvent; the remaining 55-80% is a trade-secret fragrance package, with no enzyme, no EPA-registered antimicrobial, and no molecular-binding active disclosed.
+The "eliminates odors" label claim is marketing; the actual mechanism is replacing the cabin smell with a lemon scent, not removing the odor source.
+Community evidence is split by odor type: the fogger works reasonably well on accessible biological odors like mouse urine in an enclosed truck cab, mold from an AC system, and light pet odors in an enclosed space, but it consistently fails on deeply embedded sources such as tobacco smoke in headliner fabric and carpet backing, or milk soaked into upholstery padding.
+The manufacturer's own spec lists a 3-day scent duration, and the community confirms it: embedded odors typically return within 1-5 days once the fragrance fades.
+The product has been available since 2009, and owner reception sits a notch below the category benchmark, a bimodal pattern where buyers who matched the right use case love it and buyers who tried it on embedded smoke are uniformly disappointed.

-Best for owners treating light-to-moderate biological odors in enclosed spaces where the source is accessible to the fog · dead mouse smell in a stored vehicle, AC mold odor, ambient pet smells in a daily driver.
-The low price and simple format make it a reasonable option for one-time odor events in a cabin you can leave sealed for two hours.
-Skip it if the odor is embedded in carpet padding or headliner foam · for tobacco smoke, food soaked into upholstery, or pet urine in the substrate, an enzyme spray applied directly to the saturated source is the right tool, not a fogger.
-Also skip for anyone who cannot vacate the vehicle for the full 2-hour fog cycle plus 30-minute airing.
+Best for owners treating light-to-moderate biological odors in enclosed spaces where the source is accessible to the fog: dead-mouse smell in a stored vehicle, AC mold odor, ambient pet smells in a daily driver.
+The low price and simple format make it a reasonable option for a one-time odor event in a cabin you can leave sealed for two hours.
+Skip it if the odor is embedded in carpet padding or headliner foam; for tobacco smoke, food soaked into upholstery, or pet urine in the substrate, an enzyme spray applied directly to the saturated source is the right tool, not a fogger.
+Also skip it if you can't vacate the vehicle for the full 2-hour fog cycle plus 30-minute airing.

 WARNING is the GHS signal word.
-The SDS classifies this product as Flammable Aerosol Category 2 (from the propane/butane propellant) and Eye Irritant Category 2B (a mild eye-irritation classification, below the threshold for a GHS07 warning pictogram in most jurisdictions).
-The flammable-aerosol classification means the can should be stored away from heat and not used near open flames or ignition sources · it does not indicate an elevated toxicity or respiratory hazard from the ingredients.
+The SDS classifies this product as Flammable Aerosol Category 2 (from the propane/butane propellant) and Eye Irritant Category 2B (a mild eye-irritation classification, below the threshold for a GHS07 warning pictogram).
+The flammable-aerosol classification means the can should be stored away from heat and not used near open flames or ignition sources; it does not indicate an elevated toxicity or respiratory hazard from the ingredients.

 Marketing copy from Dakota, via Amazon.
 Not editorial.